erikc5000/island-time/docs/basics/interop.md

 ## Apple Foundation Classes

-We can map between some of the Island Time types and the date-time types provided in Apple's [Foundation API](https://developer.apple.com/documentation/foundation/dates_and_times?language=objc), such as `NSDate`, `NSDateComponents`, and `NSTimeZone`.
+We can map between some Island Time types and the date-time types provided in Apple's [Foundation API](https://developer.apple.com/documentation/foundation/dates_and_times?language=objc), such as `NSDate`, `NSDateComponents`, and `NSTimeZone`.
 Keep in mind that `NSDate` and `NSTimeInterval` are based around floating-point numbers, so conversion may result in lost precision.

 ```kotlin
 // NSDate is a timestamp, just like Instant